D. A. Binchy

-Daniel Anthony Binchy (1899–1989) was a scholar of Irish linguistics and Early Irish law.
+Daniel Anthony Binchy (1899–1989) was a scholar of Irish linguistics and early Irish law.

-He was educated at Clongowes Wood College (1910–16), University College Dublin (UCD), and the King's Inns (1917–20), after which he was called to the bar.
-He also studied at the universities of Munich, Berlin, and Paris.
-From 1919 to 1920 he was Auditor of the Literary and Historical Society of UCD.
-From 1949 he worked as a senior professor of Celtic studies at the Dublin Institute for Advanced Studies.
+He was educated at Clongowes Wood College (1910–16), University College Dublin (UCD) and the King's Inns (1917–20) after which he was called to the bar.
+He also studied at the universities of Munich, Berlin and Paris.
+From 1919 to 1920, he was Auditor of the Literary and Historical Society of UCD.

+He served the Department of Foreign Affairs in Berlin as Ireland's first ambassador to Germany, then ruled by the Weimar Republic, from 1929 to 1932.
+While there he received instruction in Old Irish from pioneering Swiss Celticist Rudolf Thurneysen.
+This allowed Binchy to read original manuscripts and begin his study of early Irish law.
+He was for a time the main academic investigating the legal system, and for some time, his ideas were the orthodoxy.
+While his contributions still underlie the foundations, some of his analysis, however, has since been re-examined.
+Many of his attempts to connect early Irish law to Celtic law and even to Indo-European law have come under considerable doubt.
+However, his contributions are also lasting on account of his production of numerous translations and editions of legal texts.

+From 1949, he worked as a senior professor of Celtic studies at the Dublin Institute for Advanced Studies.
 His activities are affectionately satirized in Brian O'Nolan's poem Binchy and Bergin and Best, originally printed in the Cruiskeen Lawn column in the Irish Times and now included in The Best of Myles.
 He was a close friend of Frank O'Connor.

-He served as Ireland's ambassador to Germany from 1929 to 1932.
-While there he received instruction from Rudolf Thurneysen which allowed him to begin his study of Early Irish Law.
-He was, for a time, the main academic investigating the legal system and for some time his ideas were the orthodoxy.
-While his contributions still underlie the foundations, some of his analysis, however, has since been reexamined.
-Many of his attempts to connect early Irish law to Celtic Law and even to Indo-European law have come under considerable doubt.
-However, his contributions are also lasting on account of his production of numerous translations and editions of legal texts.
-His final major work, the six-volume Corpus Iuris Hibernici, collected almost all texts in the native Irish legal tradition, thus offering later scholars a firm ground to stand upon.
+His final major work, the six-volume Corpus Iuris Hibernici, collected almost all texts in the native Irish legal tradition and thus offers later scholars a firm ground to stand upon.